Berkeley Journalism Quarterly Newsletter

 Clockwise from top left: Sarah Cahlan, John Harden, Nazmul Ahasan, Jeremy C.F.
 Lin, Caitlin Esch and Robin Urevich.

-Five alumni and one of our star multimedia lecturers are among the finalists for the 2024 Gerald Loeb Awards for Distinguished Business and Financial Journalism.
+Five alumni and one of our star multimedia lecturers were among the finalists for the 2024 Gerald Loeb Awards for Distinguished Business and Financial Journalism.
 Warm congratulations to Sarah Cahlan (’19) and multimedia Lecturer John Harden of The Washington Post, Caitlin Esch (’10) of “Marketplace,” Robin Urevich (’09) of Capital and Main, Jeremy C.F.
 Lin (’16) of Bloomberg and Nazmul Ahasan (’23) for Public Health Watch.
 The winners were announced on October 10 in New York City, and included “American Icon” by The Washington Post.
 Congratulations Sarah Cahlan and John Harden!

 Collage of four headshots of women filmmakers and the poster for the film.